SurajM80/Netflix-Data-Analysis-Project/README.md

 # Netflix-Data-Analysis-Project
-In this particular project I have used python and the library associated with it like pandas and the major use of libraries are for data manipulation.
-I have visualized the data and extract great insight from the data set.
+In this particular project I have used python for building project, Used pandas & numpy for data manipulation, matplotlib & seaborn for Visualization.
+I have visualized the data and extracted great insight from the data set.